List of mayors of Andria

-The Mayor of Andria is an elected politician who, along with the Andria's City Council, is accountable for the strategic government of Andria in Apulia, Italy.
-The current mayor is Giovanna Bruno, a member of the Democratic Party, who took office on 13 October 2020.
+The Mayor of Andria is an elected politician who, along with the Andria City Council, is accountable for the strategic government of Andria in Apulia, Italy.

+The current mayor is Giovanna Bruno (PD), who took office on 13 October 2020.

 Overview

 According to the Italian Constitution, the Mayor of Andria is member of the City Council.

 The Mayor is elected by the population of Andria, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
 The Mayor is entitled to appoint and release the members of his government.

 Since 1996 the Mayor is elected directly by Andria's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.